-There are many different laundry additions you can try -- get some suggestions below.
-But be aware that these measures are guidelines only, and effectiveness will depend on many factors, including size of load, water temperature and amount of water used, origin of the bad smell, etc.
+There are many different laundry additives you can try — get some suggestions below.
+But be aware that these measures are guidelines only, and effectiveness will depend on many factors, including the size of the load, water temperature and the amount of water used, the origin of the bad smell, etc.

 And you'll see personalized content just for you whenever you click the My Feed .